Hip spica nursing care

 • Neurovascular observations should be conducted on bilateral lower limbs 30 minutely for the first 4 hours, then hourly for the first 24 hours, then 4 hourly until discharge or more frequently if any deviation from baseline observations.
 Document findings on appropriate limb observation flowsheet.

-• Other assessments as per Routine Post Anasethic Observation guideline and/or Nursing Assessment Guideline.
+• Other assessments as per RCH Nursing Guideline: Routine Post Anasethic Observation and/or RCH Nursing Guideline: Nursing Assessment

 Skin and plaster assessment